-The College has approximately 1,800 students and offers undergraduate and graduate degrees in Architecture, Landscape Architecture, and Urban and Regional Planning; undergraduate degrees in Art and Graphic Design; and a graduate degree in Regenerative Studies.
-It is organized in four departments, plus an interdisciplinary research center:
+The College of Environmental Design offers undergraduate and graduate degrees in Architecture, Landscape Architecture, and Urban and Regional Planning; undergraduate degrees in Art History and Graphic Design; and a graduate degree in Regenerative Studies.

 - Department of Architecture

 - Department of Art

 The College also manages the operations of two permanent Art Galleries, and maintains an Alumni Portal making connections for its graduates:

 Message from the Dean

 Welcome to the new website for the College of Environmental Design!

 We aim to educate the next generation of architects, graphic designers, landscape architects, and urban planners – people who will strive to change the world, or at least their part of the world – using the “learn by doing” philosophy for which Cal Poly Pomona is well-known.